 - Total Disability Benefit: the Insured Person must be totally disabled throughout the waiting period in order to keep it running.
 If they cease to be totally disabled at any time, the waiting period stops running.
 Except as otherwise stated, the waiting period will not start to run again unless the Insured Person again becomes totally disabled, and then it will do so from the beginning.
-The waiting period does not stop running if the Insured Person returns to work at full capacity for a total of 10 days (if the waiting period is 90 days or more) during the waiting period. - Partial Disability Benefit: the Insured Person must be totally disabled for at least 14 of the first 19 days of the waiting period and totally disabled or partially disabled for the balance of the waiting period.
+The waiting period does not stop running if the Insured Person returns to work at full capacity for a total of 10 days (if the waiting period. - Partial Disability Benefit: the Insured Person must be totally disabled for at least 14 of the first 19 days of the waiting period and totally disabled or partially disabled for the balance of the waiting period.
 If the Insured Person returns to work for 10 consecutive days or less and the waiting period is 90 days or more, the waiting period does not stop running.